Foodlands Cooperative Project Backgrounder — April 2015

 Farmland Trust Models

-Our team is currently exploring four farmland trust models through research and consultations:
+Our team is explored four farmland trust models through research and consultations:

 - Integration of provincial trust operations into an existing non-profit organization: A farmland trust would be created as a program of an existing non-profit organization.
 This model would leverage an existing organizational structure, established governance process, human resources, public support, and financing streams.
 If established as a program of an existing trust the legal structures for land acquisition and holding covenants would be in place.
 If established within an existing non-profit that is not a trust, the non-profit would need to apply for the legal status to receive land and hold covenants from the provincial government.